A00442434/A00442434_MCDA5510/README.md

 My preferred email ID is sivakarthi100@gmail.com and my student ID is A00442434.I am very keen to learning in learning the evoving technologies, so I would love to learn any new technologies.I am familiar with today's technologies such as Unix, SQL, Python and shell scripting.

-Also,I have completed my professional certification as a Python Developer, followed by Data Science with Python, DevOps Professional and SQL Professional.My interests are in learning different types of databases and my passion is to keep updated myself in the cybersecurity domain and learning interesting new kind of software, its UI designs and its working.
+Also,I have completed my professional certifications such as Certified Python Developer, Data Science with Python, Certified DevOps Professional and Certified SQL Professional.My interests are in learning different types of databases and my passion is to keep updated myself in the cybersecurity domain and learning interesting new kind of software, its UI designs and its working.

 I would love to learn more about the Software Development in Business Environment as I have some experience as a Business Analyst and I am looking forward to keep myself upgraded to see a better version of me while learning this course.